 Usually, you would be able to get a unique Student Beans discount code to use at the online check-out but there is none.
 Make sure though that you do check out the offers page though as all the deals should be located there.

-The savings don’t stop there though students.
+The money-saving tips don’t stop there though students.
 Read on to get some more excellent money-saving tips or maybe check out the M&S student discount and Co-op student discount guides for similar savings!GET STUDENT CODE >

 Throughout the year Iceland promo codes and Iceland vouchers are released which you can often use in an Iceland shop or online.
 We update any new codes in our savings section so make sure you take a look.

 What we love about Iceland voucher codes is that you don’t need NUS id to prove your student status.
 They are available to all.
 You just shop on the site and when you come to the online checkout, just pop in the discount code and you’ll receive your special saving.

 It’s saving the easy way, just the way we like it here at Squirrel Towers.
 And another top tip is that if you cook using student recipes then you can make meals for under £1 per portion.